edumg180032/IA-OS/README.md

 > poetry run python3.10 __init\_\_.py

-After this we may see this in our terminal:
+After this we may see this in our terminal (you should have other pdf names):

 ![](https://github.com/edumg180032/IAOSProject/blob/main/captura.png)